 - Encouraging innovation in, between and among presbyteries through the use of human, programmatic and financial resources.

-- Providing services of education and nurture as requested by member presbyteries.
+- Providing services of education and nurture for member presbyteries.

 - Extending partnership of member presbyteries in joint and shared mission and ministry.

 - Nurturing relationships within the larger church for the purpose of greater witness.

 - Fostering conversation and action for the promotion of justice and righteousness.
 (Amos 5:24-25)**

 For a downloadable and printable version of the Synod’s ends, click here.